How to Grow Strawberries & Get a Farmer's Sized Harvest

 Avoid growing your strawberries in alkaline soil.
 A pH of 5.5 to 7 is excellent.
 If you don't have that on the ground, you can grow the plant in half barrels or any other big container.
 Just make sure they have enough rich soil, compost, and manure mix in them.

 Strawberry plants requires heavy feed, so make sure you aren't planting them on the same site as before without fertilizing first.
-If the site previously grew eggplants, tomatoes, or potatoes, you probably should choose a new spot due to crop rotation restrictions related to diseases.
+If the site previously grew any types of eggplant, tomatoes, or potatoes, you probably should choose a new spot due to crop rotation restrictions related to diseases.

 How to Plant Strawberries